Vegan Holiday (Hallothanksmas) Ideas and Recipes

 - 1 teaspoon salt

 - Place the warm water, sugar, and yeast into the bread maker mold and allow to stand for 10 minutes until the yeast has softened and activated.

 - Add the remaining ingredients and set the bread maker for dough only.

 - Preheat the oven to 350°F. When the bread maker is done mixing remove the dough and form into softball-size rolls or smaller as desired.
 Place them onto a greased cookie sheet and bake for about 15 to 20 minutes until golden brown.

 - Remove from the oven and brush with vegan butter for a softer crust.

 - These were really popular with my family.
 Everyone tried one and didn’t know or care that they were vegan.

 Turning Vegan would be a BIG missed steak.— Anonymous

-This is basically a vegan pumpkin bread with whole-wheat flour, dried cranberries, pumpkin seeds or walnuts if you prefer, and is completely oil-free.
+This is basically a vegan pumpkin bread with whole-wheat flour, dried cranberries, and pumpkin seeds (or walnuts, if you prefer), and it's completely oil-free.
 You can even substitute sweet potato puree for the pumpkin puree if you like.

 - 1 2/3 cup whole-wheat flour